-That lavender paint in one room, turtle-themed wallpaper in another?
-It might be best to create a more ordinary canvas.
+That lavender paint in one room and turtle-themed wallpaper in another?
+It might be best to create a more basic canvas.

 The point is to show that the home is move-in ready and an open book for buyers to add their personal touches.
 With just the integral furniture and furnishings remaining, it’s easier for buyers to imagine themselves moving in and living there.

 Once the decor and furnishings have been minimized, it’s time to get the house squeaky clean.
 While this is one of the more cost-effective ways to stage a house, it can take significant time and energy.

 To streamline the process, consider starting with the highest surfaces and working your way down.
 Overhead fixtures like lighting and ceiling fans are often overlooked in regular cleaning routines, and thus accumulate lots of dust and grime.
 It’s likely that cleaning these hard-to-reach places will bring debris down on countertops and floors.

 Bathrooms and kitchens are key rooms to focus on.
 Water stains and mildew in sinks, tubs, and showers are obviously a no-no. Making sure appliances sparkle and that countertops are spotless can give the kitchen a fresh new look.